alissapandikow/DSZ-2.0/README.md

 # Post-Quantum signatures zoo

-In this project, we give an overview of the post-quantum algorithms that have been submitted to the NIST post-quantum signatures on-ramp.
+Welcome to the Post-Quantum Signatures Zoo 2.0, where we provide an extensive overview of the post-quantum algorithms submitted to the NIST post-quantum signatures initiative, both on-ramp and finalists.

-We have copied the properties of the schemes out of the individual scheme submission documents, so be aware of potential errors.

-## Data corrections

-The data for this project is kept on Google Sheets.
-Please submit corrections by commenting on [the relevant spreadsheet](https://docs.google.com/spreadsheets/d/1Ba8MWRJzcn3DaoAQsAiCnIdRbbVRow1mWf01LzXk-14/edit?usp=sharing) or submit issues in this repository.

-## Submitting new features and code improvements

-We welcome any and all suggestions and improvements to this web page: we're not web developers, so if you know how to do something more elegantly, feel free to contribute.
+The original source code for this project comes from pqshield/nist-sigs-zoo.
+I have built additional pages, improvements, and extensions to enhance the functionality of the website.

+Our goal is to continuously improve and expand the project, eventually including key encapsulation mechanisms (KEMs) and other types of post-quantum cryptographic schemes.
+We appreciate any contributions, especially from those with web development expertise, to help make this project even better.
+Thank you for your support and contributions to this evolving project.